Booking Terms & Conditions

 4. Cancellation by you.

 Should you or any member of your party need to cancel your booking once it has been confirmed, the lead person must immediately advise us in writing.
-Your notice of cancellation will only be effective when it is received in writing by us at our offices.
+Your notice of cancellation will only be effective when it is received in writing at our offices.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
-Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance and amendment charges.
-Insurance premiums and amendment charges are not refundable in the event of cancellation.
+Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges.
+Amendment charges are not refundable in the event of cancellation.

 Period before departure within which written Cancellation charge